Louis-YuZhao/deep-metabolic-imaging-indices/README.md

 # deep-metabolic-imaging-biomarker
-Code for paper titled "Differential diagnosis of parkinsonism with deep metabolic imaging biomarker"
+Code for paper titled "Differential diagnosis of parkinsonism with deep metabolic imaging indices"

 by Yu Zhao, University of Bern and Technical University of Munich